-Securities Exchanges Guarantee Corporation Ltd (SEGC) is the trustee of the National Guarantee Fund (NGF or the Fund), which is a compensation scheme available to the operators of licensed financial markets who are members of SEGC.
+Securities Exchanges Guarantee Corporation Ltd (SEGC) is the trustee of the National Guarantee Fund (NGF or the Fund), which is a compensation scheme available to investor clients of stockbroker participants of licensed financial markets operated by members of SEGC.

-The core purpose of the NGF is to provide compensation to meet certain types of claims arising from dealings with participants of ASX Ltd (ASX) as sole member and, in limited circumstances, participants of ASX Clear Pty Limited (ASX Clear), in the circumstances set out in Division 4 of Part 7.5 of the Corporations Act 2001 (Cth) (Corporations Act).
+The core purpose of the NGF is to provide compensation to meet certain types of claims from investors arising from dealings with participants of ASX Ltd (ASX) and now Chi-X Australia Pty Ltd (Chi-X) and, in limited circumstances, participants of ASX Clear Pty Limited (ASX Clear), in the circumstances set out in Division 4 of Part 7.5 of the Corporations Act 2001 (Cth) (Corporations Act).